Security Analysis of the Open Banking Account and Transaction API Protocol: Formal Model

 \subsection{Initial Knowledge}

-The PSU and AISP know each other given that before protocol execution, the PSU has been in contact with the AISP to exchange permissions and to inform of the ASPSP of contact intent.
-The AISP is assumed to identify the ASPSP's corresponding authorisation and resource servers.
-Thus, the AISP knows the identities of both servers.
-The authorisation and resource servers are known to each other and their identities are also known by the PSU.
+The PSU and AISP know each other given that, since the PSU has been in contact with the AISP to exchange permissions and to inform the search provider or financial institution of the ASPSP of interest to be involved in the transaction (see Bank Selection~\textcircled{1} in Figure~\ref{fig:use-case}).
+The AISP is assumed to have identified the ASPSP's corresponding authorisation server \verb'aspspA'.
+The authorisation and resource servers are known to each other and their identities are also known by the PSU, as the ASPSP is the entity where the PSU's account data is stored.

+We provide here some key information about the initial knowledge, giving additional details about the declared functions when we explain the protocol run.

-\parahead{PSU/AISP.~} Authentication requires the PSU and AISP to share a secret with the authorisation server.
-This secret is known a priori as represented by transparent function calls \verb'fPSUSecret(PSU)' and \verb'fAISPSecret(AISP)', which allows us to abstract from the secret agreement mechanism.
+\parahead{PSU/AISP}~Authentication requires the PSU and AISP to pre-share a secret with the authorisation server \verb'aspspA'.
+This secret is known a priori as represented by transparent private function calls \verb'fPSUSecret(PSU,aspspA)' and \verb'fAISPSecret(AISP,aspspA)', which allows us to abstract from the secret agreement mechanism, which in its simplest form that could be a password.
+We use two distinct functions, as, in general, the authentication systems for account holders (PSU) and third-party applications may be different.
+The symbol \verb'->*' denotes private functions in \textit{AnBx}, functions that are not available to the intruder.

-\parahead{Authorisation and Resource Servers.~} The authorisation server performs numerous state-changing operations over the protocol execution through transparent functions:~\verb'fClientCredToken' generates a token acquired through a client credential grant;~ \verb'fAuthCode' generates an authorisation code;~and \verb'fAuthCodeToken' generates a token acquired through the authorisation code.
-The authorisation server is also aware of its PSU and AISP secrets in order to authenticate them.
-The resource server performs state-changing operations through transparent functions:~ \verb'fCreateIntent' and \verb'fGetIntent' to create and retrieve a consent resource, respectively;~\verb'fFetchAccounts' retrieves a list of all PSU accounts;~\verb'fAuthoriseIntent' updates consent authorisation;~and \verb'fAccountsEndpoint' returns PSU account data.
+\parahead{Authorisation and Resource Servers}~The authorisation server performs numerous operations over the protocol execution through transparent functions: ~\verb'fClientCredToken' generates a token acquired through a client credential grant;~ \verb'fAuthCode' generates an authorisation code;~and \verb'fAuthCodeToken' generates a token acquired through the authorisation code.
+At each protocol run, these functions return a different value, as they are parameterised on data that changes at each protocol run.
+Definition \verb'IntentAgreement' contains the information agreed by PSU and AISP.
+This is modelled as a random value that is used to model the OAuth token issued by the authorisation server.
+This will be next used by function \verb'fClientCredToken' and definition~\verb'AISPSecretNonce', detailed later.
+Lack of such randomness was a key weakness of our previous work~\cite{abz2020}.

+The authorisation server is also aware of its PSU and AISP credentials to authenticate them.
+The resource server performs state-changing operations through abstract functions:~\verb'fCreateIntent' and \verb'fGetIntent' to create and retrieve a consent resource, respectively;~\verb'fFetchAccounts' retrieves a list of all PSU accounts;~\verb'fAuthoriseIntent' updates consent authorisation;~and \verb'fAccountsEndpoint' returns the PSU account data.